COLLECTING THE EPHEMERAL

 This project aims to develop conceptual and practical principles for the conservation of performance art in art collections while taking the unique constitutive parameters of the art form—presence or the experience of authenticity, the form’s own performative character or ephemerality—into consideration.

 Currently, there is a growing interest in performative art practices.
 So far however, the increase in attention has only occasionally led to the artworks which result from them being purchased for public or private collections.
 This is as much to do with the self-conception of performance artists, who grasp the authentic experience of the performance itself as a central aspect of their intents, as with the assignments of the collections themselves, and the competences available at present.
 On curatorial, conservational and legal levels, the impermanent nature of the works brings fundamental difficulties with it.
-None-the-less, breakthroughs have been achieved of late: multiple exhibition venues, mainly in Great Britain and the USA, have made purchases of performative works and are pursuing solutions to the new challenges thus incurred.
+This being said, breakthroughs have been achieved of late: multiple exhibition venues, mainly in Great Britain and the USA, have made purchases of performative works and are pursuing solutions to the new challenges thus incurred.
 In Switzerland, the process is still in its infancy.

 In terms of collecting, conserving and disseminating as the three main tasks of the museum, challenges present themselves in different—yet equally urgent—ways.
 The scope and format of a work must first be negotiated with the artist or artists.
 Strategies for re-performing, as a form of exhibition and dissemination of a work, must be defined.
 A new field of professional curatorial and conservational competence, one which includes both practice-based and theoretically-oriented knowledge, must emerge: collection strategies must be developed; the legal situation must be inspected for potentialities and limitations; institutional procedures must be adapted; new educational formats must be developed.